Lynching of Raymond Byrd: Lynching

 In Virginia, a documented 86 men were lynched between 1888 and 1926.
-These murders typically did not result in conviction: only 0.8% of lynchings resulted in a conviction between 1900 and 1933.
+These murders typically did not result in conviction: nationally, only 0.8% of lynchings resulted in a conviction between 1900 and 1933.
 Virginia fared slightly better than the national average during the same time period, with 4% of lynchers convicted for their crimes.
 In 1926, the Virginia Law Register published an opinion by Chas.
-E. George that described lynching as "a necessity in order that … the virtue of the wives and daughters of every state [are] maintained."
+E. George that described lynching as "a necessity in order that…the virtue of the wives and daughters of every state [are] maintained."
 The Norfolk Virginian-Pilot opined "Lynching goes unpunished in Virginia because, deny it as one will, it commands a certain social sanction.
 An unwritten code is invoked to give the color of social necessity to a crime..."
 In fact, four lynchings had occurred in Wythe County between 1883 and 1926.
 Byrd's lynching was simply one of many such travesties of justice, but it would have profound legal and social repercussions.

 In the early morning of August 15, 1926, around 12:45 a.m., the jailer Claude Richardson was confronted by between 25 and 50 masked men, most armed with firearms.
 Some of these men were dressed as women and all were in costume.
 Several members of the mob covered Richardson with repeating shotguns and demanded that he give up the keys to the cell doors.
 The Richmond Times-Dispatch, immediately after the lynching transpired, reported that nine bullets were fired into Byrd's head while he was asleep in the jail, but the coroner only found only one bullet wound – a .38 caliber slug that entered just above Byrd's heart and penetrated his left lung.
 After shooting Byrd, the mob beat him around the head with rifle butts, dragged him out of the cell and tied him to a car with a rope.
-They dragged Bird to a wooded area near St. Paul's Lutheran Church on State Route 699 and hanged him from an oak tree less than half a mile from Grover Grubb's farm.
+They dragged Byrd to a wooded area near St. Paul's Lutheran Church on State Route 699 and hanged him from an oak tree less than half a mile from Grover Grubb's farm.
 Overall, the kidnapping and lynching, conducted in "deathly stillness", was said to be "perfectly planned and executed."
 While the phone line to the jail had been cut, Claude Richardson did not report the abduction until around 2:00 a.m. that night, despite being unrestrained and unharmed.
 After learning of the abduction, Sheriff Kincer only dispatched one deputy to find the lynch mob.
 This effort was unsuccessful and Byrd's body was found the next day by a local resident of Wythe County.
 Byrd's mutilated body was cut down from the tree at 10:00 a.m. by Sheriff Kincer on August 16, 1926.